odtp-org/odtp-component-example/README.md

 Please follow the next steps to adapt your tool.

+The component app is contained in `app>app.sh`, while the `odtp` is in `odtp-client`.

 ## Testing the component.

 This component can be tested in isolation with the following instructions.

 1. Prepare manually a folder called volume containing the input files/folder needed:

-2. Create your `.env` file with the parameters. **If you do not have MONGODB and/or S3 activated omit this step, and just provide the scenario as environmental variable.**
+2. Create your `.env` file with the parameters. **If you do not have MONGODB and/or S3 activated omit don't declare the related variables**.

 ```
 HF_DATASET=A